cemerlet/images/README.md

 images
 ======

 images used with Snooze.
-See msimonin's github for further information.
+See msimonin's github for further information about Snooze.